EMERGENCY LUNCH BOX PROGRAMME

 For years our members assisted with various programmes at Victoria Park School, such as the Breakfast Programme and Reading Programme.
 May Court also donated funds to purchase books and tapes for the library.
 When the school closed, these services were transferred to the Queen Elizabeth II School and the “Breakfast Programme” still continues today.

-The Bingo Committee, convened by Wendy Bloomfield runs all year long and is a great fundraiser for the club.
+The BINGO COMMITTEE, convened by Gail McGregor runs all year long and is a great fundraiser for the club.
+In June, 2018 a special Charity Bingo was held and May Court earned $2,400 that night alone.

 Major changes occurred within the club in the early 90’s, with a shift away from a more structured organization to one which combined an emphasis on both service and social activities and doing away with mandatory hours.
 The Honorary Life and Associate Members’ Tea started in 1988 and was changed in 1998 to Members’ Appreciation Tea.
-As well a golf scramble (hopefully to be resurrected this year) and the Christmas Party are occasions not to be missed.
+As well the year-end party and the Christmas Party are occasions not to be missed.